sumit-sinha-playground/digit-recognition/README.md

 ## Usage

+Before starting ensure to unzip the `mnist_train.csv.zip`.
+This file will act as the training data source for the neural network.

 To train the neural network, open the `train.ipynb` file and run all the cells.
 This will generate a `trained_params.npz` file in the `bin` folder.
 This file hold the trained parameters i.e. the weight and bias matrix which can then be used in `predict.ipynb` to test the results.

 ## License